How to Negotiate Salary After a Job Offer

 #3 Don’t jump right into the first offer

-The fact is especially true if the first offer doesn’t seem high enough.
+This is especially true if the first offer doesn’t seem high enough.
 We already mentioned at the beginning that salaries are raised based on the previous rate.
 With that, an employee can carefully ask what the company’s ceiling salary rate is and then go from there.

 #4 Don’t only negotiate salary